 Parkinson’s Foundation Centers of Excellence and Medicinal Marijuana

-The Parkinson’s Foundation, in partnership with Northwestern University researchers, studied attitudes about cannabis at 40 Centers of Excellence.
+The Parkinson’s Foundation, in partnership with Northwestern University researchers, studied attitudes about cannabis at 40 Centers of Excellence — members of our Global Care Network.
 To the best of our knowledge, this is the first study to provide data on the practices, beliefs and attitudes of expert PD physicians concerning cannabis use.

-The results were interesting: most experts said they knew what cannabis did, but disagreed on the details.
-While there is no general agreement on what the benefits might be for people with PD, the survey confirmed that cannabis is a popular subject within Parkinson’s Foundation centers as 95 percent of neurologists reported patients have asked them to prescribe it.
+The results were interesting: most experts said they knew what cannabis did but disagreed on the details.
+While there is no general agreement on what the benefits might be for people with PD, the survey confirmed that cannabis is a popular subject within Parkinson’s Foundation centers, as 95 percent of neurologists reported people have asked them to prescribe it.

-- Only 23 percent of physicians had any formal education on the subject of cannabis (such as a course or lecture), thus 93 percent of physicians want cannabis taught in medical school.
+- Only 23% of physicians had any formal education on the subject of cannabis (such as a course or lecture), thus 93% of physicians want cannabis taught in medical school.

-- Physicians reported that 80 percent of their patients with PD have used cannabis.
+- Physicians reported that 80% of their people with PD have used cannabis.

-- Only 10 percent of physicians have recommended the use of cannabis to patients with PD.
+- Only 10% of physicians have recommended the use of cannabis to people with PD.

-- In terms of memory: 75 percent of physicians felt that cannabis would have negative effects on short-term memory and 55 percent felt that cannabis could have negative effects on long-term memory
+- In terms of memory: 75% of physicians felt that cannabis would have negative effects on short-term memory and 55% felt that cannabis could have negative effects on long-term memory.

-- Only 11 percent of physicians have recommended use of cannabis in the last year
+- Only 11% of physicians have recommended use of cannabis in the last year.

 What's next for a person with PD who wants to know if medical marijuana is an option?
 "Marijuana should never be thought of as a replacement for dopaminergic and other approved therapies for PD," said Dr. Michael S. Okun, the Parkinson's Foundation National Medical Advisor.